-- Explain your child’s allergies to friends and family and ensure you have a pre-approved stash of allergy free goodies.
+- Explain your child’s allergies to friends and family and ensure you have a pre-approved stash of allergy free treats.

-- Agree that nothing will be eaten until all treats are checked, any that contain the allergen can be swopped for something suitable.
+- Agree that nothing will be eaten until all treats are checked, any treats that contain your child’s food allergen can be swopped for something suitable.
+This is a good opportunity to teach your child about reading ingredient and allergen labels and making safe choices.

-- Remember that the ingredients of ‘fun size’ sweets may differ from the regular-size bars.
+- Ingredients of ‘fun size’ sweets may differ from the regular-size bars so check the wrapper every time.

-- Sometimes allergy information may not be displayed when the sweets come from a bigger pack, so if in doubt throw it out and replace with something safe.
+- Sometimes allergy information may not be displayed when the sweets come from a bigger pack, so if in doubt throw it out and replace it with a safe treat.

 - Consider non sweet Halloween themed alternatives that won’t break the bank